Constitutional history of Tokelau: British Protectorate and Colony (1889–1926)

 In June 1889, Tokelau got the status of a British Protectorate and was formally brought under the protection of the High Commissioner for the Western Pacific.
 The Union Jack flag was hoisted on each of the three islands.
 Under His Majesty's dominions according to earliest gazetted Order of His Majesty in Council dated 29 February 1916, the three islands in the Pacific Ocean were brought under the Council, which were then known as the Union Islands or just Tokelau.
 The order also authorised encroachments of the boundaries of the colony of Gilbert and Ellice Islands to subsume Tokelau Island.
-By the Order of October 1925 and Tokelau was made an independent dominion and the Governor-General of New Zealand was charged with its administration.
+By the Order of October 1925, Tokelau was made an independent dominion and the Governor-General of New Zealand was charged with its administration.
 Under subsequent amendments to the Act of 1925, Western Samoa was given charge of Tokelau Islands.
 It was also stipulated that the islands should become part of New Zealand for which the necessary legislation was ordered to be passed by the Parliament of New Zealand by a specific date.
 It remained a colony of the United Kingdom through 1926.
 Constitutional documents of interest during this period include: